projectawakening/world-chain-contracts/README.md

 - Making the development environment as similar to live ones as possible
 - Decoupling from MUD's opinionated dev tools
 - Having a stand alone development node allows us to deploy modules in a deterministic an selective manner

+# License

+The contents of this repository are open-source software under the [MIT license](./LICENSE).